Hawaii Pacific University: Hawaii Loa Campus

-In summer 2024, HPU closed the Hawaii Loa campus, commonly referred to as HLC.
-The former campus is located eight miles away from the downtown campus, near Castle Junction in Kāneʻohe, on the windward side of the Koʻolau Range.
-HLC was originally built by Hawaiʻi Loa College, a liberal arts school that was merged into Hawaiʻi Pacific University in 1992.
-This campus housed the natural sciences, nursing, public health, and social work programs.
-The name "Hawaii Loa" refers to the Polynesian navigator, Hawaiʻiloa, who is credited in folklore with the discovery of the islands.
-In 2017, HPU sold the property to Castle Medical Center, but continued to lease the space until 2024.
+In summer 2024, HPU closed the Hawaii Loa campus, commonly called HLC.
+It is eight miles from the downtown campus, near Castle Junction in Kāneʻohe, on the windward side of the Koʻolau Range.
+HLC was originally built by Hawaii Loa College.
+The campus housed the natural sciences, nursing, public health, and social work programs.
+The name "Hawaii Loa" refers to the Polynesian navigator Hawaiiloa, who is credited in folklore with the discovery of the islands.
+In 2017, HPU sold the property to Castle Medical Center, but it continued to lease the space until 2024.